SergeyMi37/function-ISJSON/README.md

 ~~~
 ## function  to check string if JSON object
 It's also an example for a customized command extension (ZZJSN) in Caché & IRIS
-this time it is a customized SystemFunction to ne included in %ZLANGF00.mac
+This time it is a customized SystemFunction to be included in %ZLANGF00.mac

 A JSON string is mostly imported from file oder over REST
 You rely on a clean and compatible structure.
 This is the check.